masterdev0218/angular-material-ssr/README.md

 # Angular Material SSR

-* Angular app to deploy to Firebase functions with Server Side Rendering
+* Angular app deployed to Firebase functions with Server Side Rendering.
+* Progressive Web App
+* Optimised for an excellent Lighthouse score
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-material-ssr?style=plastic)